bouletmarc/D2R-BMBot/README.md

 1. Download this [DIABLO2 - LOD TORRENT][1]
 2. Extract 'Diablo II.7z' contents somewhere like on your desktop, create a new folder called 'DiabloII'
-3. Download the [1.13C patch][2]
+3. Open the 'DiabloII' folder, go into 'Stuff/Updates'
-4. Install the 1.13C over Diablo2
+4. Open the file 'LoDPatch1.13c.rar'
-5. You don't need to open D2-LOD 1.13C when it's done, you can leave it like this
+5. Extract the Files inside the 'DiabloII' folder
-6. Add the path of the folder 'DiabloII' from your desktop to the bot Settings.txt
+6. Add the path of the folder 'DiabloII' to the bot Settings.txt

 *IMPORTANT, THE PATH WHERE 'DIABLO2' MUST NOT CONTAIN ANY WHITESPACE IN IT!*